You Only Train Once: Differentiable Subset Selection for Omics Data: Experiments and Results

 \paragraph{Results} \Cref{tab:multitask_covid} and \Cref{tab:multitask_visp} show the F1-scores across all tasks using 64 selected genes.
 YOTO, which is trained only once in a joint multi-task setting, matches or surpasses the performance of the other methods, which in contrast require separate training runs for each task.
 The greatest improvements are observed on the more challenging tasks (e.g., \texttt{patient} and \texttt{cell\_types\_50}), suggesting that learning from multiple biological signals improves generalization and yields more informative gene representations.
 A notable practical advantage of YOTO is model efficiency: it requires only one training instance per dataset as it jointly performs feature selection and prediction for all tasks.
 In contrast, baselines require between 3 and 6 separate models, depending on whether their feature selection and classification must be trained independently for each task (as in mRMR-f, mRMR-rf, and Block HSIC Lasso) or are only partially shared (as in Seurat and Seurat v3, where subset selection is performed once independent of the task).
 PERSIST also integrates selection and prediction but supports only a single task per model and therefore must be retrained for each task.

+Additionally, when training task-specific downstream classifiers on the gene subsets selected by the multi-task YOTO model, these classifiers consistently outperform all baselines across subtasks and, in some cases, exceed the performance of end-to-end YOTO on the COVID-PBMC dataset.
+This highlights the intrinsic quality and cross-task relevance of the selected gene panels.

 \paragraph{Discussion} These results show that multi-task learning enables YOTO to leverage complementary biological information (e.g., fine-grained cell types, disease labels, and patient-level variation) within a unified representation.
 This shared structure leads to stronger performance on difficult tasks and avoids redundant training across subtasks.
-Unlike baselines that must perform feature selection and classification separately for each label, YOTO selects genes and learns predictive models across all tasks simultaneously, making it substantially more efficient while improving generalization.
+Unlike baselines that must perform feature selection and classification separately for each label, YOTO jointly learns a shared gene subset and task-specific predictors in a single end-to-end-framework.